 The following are all examples of marketing, but they are not direct:

-5) Print advertising – Any print advertisement is indirect as it’s not targeted to a specific individual, this could include billboards, magazines, posters, stadiums
+5) Print Advertising – Any print advertisement is indirect as it’s not targeted to a specific individual.
+This could include billboards, magazines, posters, and stadiums.

 6) Search Engine Optimisation – SEO involves optimising a site to bring in a variety of visitors and is not direct targeting at an individual level.

 7) Social Media (indirect) – General social media account usage, e.g. tweets or posting a video on YouTube, isn’t direct marketing as it’s not targeted to an individual contact.